CIA Tibetan program: Criticism

-In his 1991 autobiography Freedom in Exile, the 14th Dalai Lama criticized the CIA for supporting the Tibetan independence movement "not because they (the CIA) cared about Tibetan independence, but as part of their worldwide efforts to destabilize all communist governments".
+In his 1991 autobiography Freedom in Exile, the 14th Dalai Lama criticized the CIA for supporting the Tibetan independence movement "not because they (the CIA) cared about Tibetan independence, but as part of their worldwide efforts to destabilize all communist governments."

-In 1999, the Dalai Lama suggested that the CIA Tibetan program had been harmful to Tibet because it primarily served American interests, claiming "once the American policy toward China changed, they stopped their help ...
+In 1999, the Dalai Lama suggested that the CIA Tibetan program had been harmful to Tibet because it primarily served American interests, claiming, "once the American policy toward China changed, they stopped their help ...
 The Americans had a different agenda from the Tibetans."

-Gyalo Thondup, the Dalai Lama's elder brother, also expressed frustration with the role of the CIA in Tibetan affairs.
-In a 2009 interview, he stated "I never asked for CIA military assistance.
+Gyalo Thondup, the Dalai Lama's elder brother, also expressed frustration with the CIA's role in Tibetan affairs.
+In a 2009 interview, he stated, "I never asked for CIA military assistance.
 I asked for political help.
 I wanted to publicize the Tibet situation, to make a little noise.
 The Americans promised to help make Tibet an independent country.
 All those promises were broken."
 He continues, claiming that America "didn't want to help Tibet.
 It just wanted to make trouble for China.
 It had no far-sighted policy for Tibet.
 I wasn't trained for this (clandestine operations).
 We didn't know about power politics."

-During the Tibetan program's period of activity, some of its largest contributions to the CIA's interests in the region came in the form of keeping the Chinese occupied with resistance, never actually producing a mass uprising establishing independence for Tibet from Beijing.
+During the Tibetan program's period of activity, some of its largest contributions to the CIA's interests in the region came in the form of keeping the Chinese occupied with resistance, never actually producing a mass uprising, establishing independence for Tibet from Beijing.
 The program also produced a trove of army documents that Tibetan insurgents seized from the Chinese and turned over to the CIA in 1961 in what has been referred to as "one of the greatest intelligence successes of the Cold War".

-The CIA faced criticism for breaking promises regarding declassification, including some documentation regarding the support of Tibetan guerilla fighters in the 1950s until the early 1960s.
+The CIA faced criticism for breaking promises regarding declassification, including some documentation regarding the support of Tibetan guerrilla fighters in the 1950s until the early 1960s.

-The CIA itself has expressed a mixed attitude toward its role in Tibet; In an undated retrospective document, the agency reflected: "Weighed against the Tibetans' present bleak prospects, the 25 years of covert action involving their cause seem not to have been worth the investment of lives, money, efforts, and national prestige which it cost the Tibetans, [REDACTED] and our government.
+The CIA itself has expressed a mixed attitude toward its role in Tibet; in an undated retrospective document, the agency reflected: "Weighed against the Tibetans' present bleak prospects, the 25 years of covert action involving their cause seem not to have been worth the investment of lives, money, efforts, and national prestige which it cost the Tibetans, [REDACTED] and our government.
 Weighed against the whole period and the future, the balance sheet looks more reasonable."